 See, legitimate alternative lenders adhere to state law and follow local regulations.
 For example, payday and car title loans are illegal in many states.
-And states that do allow them often cap their fees, APRs and the maximum amount they can charge a borrower.
+And states that do allow them often cap their fees, APRs, and the maximum amount they can charge a borrower.
 The regulations are used to keep payday lenders from exploiting unsuspecting borrowers.

-If I Have Bad Credit, Can I Still Get An Unsecured Personal Loan?
+If I Have Bad Credit, Can I Still Get an Unsecured Personal Loan?

-The lending market is an extremely competitive space and with plenty of companies fighting for your business, many lenders are willing offer unsecured loans to borrowers with bad credit.
+The lending market is an extremely competitive space, and with plenty of companies fighting for your business, many lenders are willing to offer unsecured loans to borrowers with bad credit.
 Moreover, with the modernization of credit analysis – instead of focusing solely on your credit score – lenders now take a holistic approach and examine your entire financial situation.
-Like we mentioned above, variables like your work history, education, spending activity and savings balance can all be used to overcome a bad credit score.
+Like we mentioned above, variables like your work history, education, spending activity, and savings balance can all be used to overcome a bad credit score.

-How to Increase Your Chances of Obtaining an Unsecured Personal Loan
+How to Increase Your Chances of Obtaining an Unsecured Personal Loan?

-Use a co-signer
+Use a cosigner

-- Keep bill payments current
+Keep bill payments current

 Considering 35% of your FICO score is attributed to your payment history, staying up-to-date on your bill payments can help move your credit score in the right direction.
 According to the Fair Isaac Corporation (FICO), a missed payment of 30-days can result in a 90 to 110 point decrease in your credit score, with another 60 to 80 point drop if the delinquency extends another 30 days.

-- Keep credit card charges to less than 30% of your total balance
+Keep credit card charges to less than 30% of your total balance

-- Lower your debt-to-income ratio (DTI)
+Lower your debt-to-income ratio (DTI)

-- Change your spending habits
+Change your spending habits

 When analyzing your creditworthiness, there’s a reason lenders look at your credit history and history of financial transactions.
 Not only are they concerned with how you repay debt, but they also want to assess how you spend your money.
 If a lender finds plenty of frivolous spending, this can be a red flag regarding your borrowing capacity.

-- Build a more predictable employment history
+Build a more predictable employment history

 Increase your level of education